-Extra Credit (10 points possible - one of each activity)
+Extra Credit Options (10 points possible - one of each activity)

-If you are struggling in the class, and are worried about your final grade, there will be up to 10 points available for extra credit.
+Up to 10 points available for extra credit.
 If you have questions about your choice of activity / program you will use (or, if you have an idea of your own), please do not hesitate to ask me.
 I hope you take advantage of the extra credit opportunities offered for this course.
 This is your chance to experience religion and the ongoing dialogue about religion happening presently in our community -- which can be easily accessed by the curious-minded!